Perspective | A new collection of photographs helps put go-go music in the picture

 “I lived in go-go for about five years,” said Py, 57.
 “I went out every night and got home at 4 in the morning.”

-He’d transfer the digital files — from Chuck Brown at the Howard Theatre to Rare Essence at La Fontaine Bleue — then head into his day job selling ads for the Gazette newspapers.
+He’d transfer the digital files — from Chuck Brown at the Howard Theatre to Rare Essence at La Fontaine Bleue — then head to his day job selling ads for the Gazette newspapers.

 Someone once asked Py if he fell asleep at work after a night of music.

-“Hell, no,” he answered.
+“Hell no,” he answered.
 “I come out of there with energy.
 The beat is so infectious, it carried me through all that.”

-The Silver Spring photographer is an unlikely person to chronicle go-go.
+The Silver Spring photographer is perhaps an unlikely person to chronicle go-go.
 For starters, he’s White.
 And he didn’t come up in that scene.
 Py had been shooting a lot of local shows — including, frankly, the shows of a lot of old White guy bands — when he realized any chronicle of D.C. music would have to include go-go.

 “All I knew was that Chuck Brown was in the lottery commercials at the time,” Py said.

-When Py started going to go-go shows he pretty much stopped shooting old White guy bands, swept up in go-go’s epic, rhythmic, overwhelmingly participatory performances, where the drummers work a pocket as deep as the Mariana Trench and the audience and band seem to become one.
+When Py started going to go-go shows, he pretty much stopped shooting old White guy bands, swept up in go-go’s epic, rhythmic, overwhelmingly participatory performances, where the drummers work a pocket as deep as the Mariana Trench and the audience and band seem to become one.

 Musicians, managers and promoters were happy to grant Py access, he said.